 \subsection{Detector design and construction}

 Figure~\ref{fig:apparatus} shows the experimental apparatus.
-The body of the detector was made from an additively manufactured material (VeroWhite), which is similar to acrylic.
+The body of the detector was made from an additively manufactured material (VeroWhite).
+The wall reflectivity is discussed in Sec.~\ref{sec:oWbLS_optical_parameter_determination}.
+Due to the inherent light confinement of the design and the establishment of a fiducial region away from the walls, reflected light plays an insignificant role in the reconstructions of point-like events (further discussed in Sec.~\ref{sec:reconstruction}).
 The detector volume was a 1~L cube, 10~cm on a side.
 There were 16 WLS fibers arranged in a grid in each vertical plane.
 The fibers in the $xz$ plane were offset 1~cm higher than the $yz$ plane to avoid collision and provide additional information for the $z$ direction.
 Figure~\ref{fig:det_sketch} shows a sketch of the detector geometry.
 The fibers were glued in place with a fast-curing epoxy (5-minute Z-POXY), which was found to be compatible with WLS fibers and to cause less light loss than other glues tested~\cite{Bannister2023InvestigatingFibres}.

 The fiber pitch in the $x$- and $y$-directions was 2~cm, and 1~cm in the $z$-direction.
 Each fiber was approximately 1~m long.
 The detector was designed and constructed before receiving any oWbLS samples, so the fiber pitch was not optimized for the optical properties of a particular formulation of oWbLS.
 The length of the fibers was chosen to ensure that the minimum bending radius met the manufacturer's recommendations for minimizing light loss.
 The detector, fibers, and MAPMT were housed in a dark box to minimize background light and to protect light-sensitive components.